 The Alumni/ae Art Show is an annual Reunion Weekend event held in conjunction with the All-Alumni/ae Reception.
 The exhibit highlights the artistic works of St. Paul Academy and Summit School alumni/ae who are celebrating a reunion.
-This year, the Harry M. Drake Gallery will feature six alumni/ae artists who graduated in a year ending in “0” or “5:" Litton E. S. Field, Jr. '75, Bill Hollinshead '60, Isabelle McCormick '10, Sa Schloff '85, Cathy Weyerhaeuser '75, and Maura Whelan '10.
+This year, the Harry M. Drake Gallery features four alumni/ae artists who graduated in a year ending in “1” or “6:" Angela Carr ’66, Claus Benjamin Freyinger ’96, Katherine Parfet ’66, and Valerie Sands ’81.

 Have fun exploring the gallery below!
-We also encourage you to visit each individual artist page where you can read the alum's artist statement, explore their collection of work, and watch a short video interview.
+We also encourage you to visit each individual artist page where you can read the alum's artist statement and explore their collection of work.